richardthorp/rodeo/README.md

 To the right of the header on screen sizes of 768px wide or more, are three navigation links.
 On smaller screens, the links are contained in a dropdown menu which is triggered by a standard menu icon.
 Again, this is common in web design and the user will naturally understand the purpose of this icon.
 These links have clear 'hover' effects, that make the font slightly larger and brighter when the cursor is moved over them to reinforce to the user that these are clickable links.

 The links themselves change depending on whether or not the user is logged in to the website.
-If the user is not logged in, a link to **'RECIPES'** is presented, where users can browse all the recipes available on the website, as well as **'LOGIN'** and **'REGISTER'**.
-A logged-in user will be presented with the same **'RECIPES'** link, as well as a link to **'MY RECIPES'**, where they have the options to view their favourite recipes, as well as view, add and edit recipes that they have uploaded.
+If the user is not logged in, a link to **'ALL RECIPES'** is presented, where users can browse all the recipes available on the website, as well as **'LOGIN'** and **'REGISTER'**.
+A logged-in user will be presented with the same **'ALL RECIPES'** link, as well as a link to **'MY RECIPES'**, where they have the options to view their favourite recipes, as well as view, add and edit recipes that they have uploaded.
 Finally, a **'LOG OUT'** link is provided.

 At the right of the footer, the same 3 links are presented and are also dependent on the user being logged in or out.
-On screens smaller than 768px however, a link that reads **'BACK TO TOP'** is offered, which will return the user to the top of the current page.
+On screens smaller than 768px however, a link that reads **'BACK TO TOP'** is presented, which returns the user to the top of the current page.

 At the left of the footer is a copyright notice, which uses JavaScript to automatically update the year displayed.